pjaol/TMBM/README.md

 1. Make changes to the core package or app code
 2. Build and test using the provided scripts
 3. Open in Xcode for more detailed development using `./scripts/open_app.sh`
+4. Build a proper app bundle using `./scripts/build_app_bundle.sh` when ready to test the standalone application

 ### Source Control